govau/service-manual/content/content-strategy/understand-channel-ecosystem/show-content-ecosystem/long-text-venn.md

 layout: text/textblock
 ---

-Skip to a long text description of the Venn diagram

-Page title:  Venn diagram: long text description

 The Venn diagram is titled Guidance Ecosystem Overlaps.

 The diagram is made up of circles that represent digital channels.
 They vary in size and colour.
 3 columns with numbered keys correspond to circles in the diagram.
 The text is not legible but each number details content-in-common where the circles overlap each other.